organicmaps/organicmaps.github.io/content/faq/routing-07-ruler/index.md

 ---
 title: How to measure distances with Organic Maps?
 Is there a ruler?
+slug: How to measure distances with Organic Maps?
+Is there a ruler?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: